What happens after I get my DUI?

 How do I know what my state requires in an Ignition Interlock Device?

 The California DMV will only certify and approve Ignition Interlock Device (IID) providers that fit state requirements.
 Smart Start is certified and approved as an IID provider in California.
-Your monitoring authority will specify any additions to the basic Ignition Interlock Device.
+Your State authority will specify any additions to the basic Ignition Interlock Device.
 As long as your ignition interlock provider is on the DMV-approved list, you can install with that provider.

 How can I pay for calibration?